vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_ui_not_appearing.md

 - A previous attempt at installing the vSphere Integrated Containers plug-ins failed, and the failed installation state was retained in the client cache.
 - You installed a new version of the vSphere Integrated Containers plug-ins that has the same version number as the previous version, for example a hot patch.
+- You might be encountering an SSL certificate mismatch issue.
+This can occur if the root CA on the vCenter Server Virtual Appliance is updated, either by upgrading to a newer build of vSphere or by running the VMCA Certificate Manager.

 ## Solutions ##

-If the vSphere Integrated Containers plug-in appears in the HTML5 client but the tabs are empty, upgrade vCenter Server to version 6.5.0d or later.
+- If the vSphere Integrated Containers plug-in appears in the HTML5 client but the tabs are empty, upgrade vCenter Server to version 6.5.0d or later.

-If the plug-ins do not appear at all, restart the vSphere Client services.
+- If the plug-ins do not appear at all, see the sections below to restart the vSphere Client services.
+- If the plug-ins still do not appear after restarting the vSphere Client services, see https://kb.vmware.com/kb/52540.

 ### Restart the HTML5 Client on vCenter Server on Windows ###